magecloudkit/magecloudkit/README.md

 Thank you for purchasing a license to use MageCloudKit.

+More information about MageCloudKit is available at: https://magecloudkit.com.

 ## Getting Started

 The `examples` folder contains real-world, production examples of how to use MageCloudKit.